BlerifyPlatform/identity-contracts/DidSpecs.md

 As long as you have all the required inputs the DID creation process will not require any transaction to the underlying ethereum based network.
 For example for type ["0001" and version "0001"](./type-version/0001-0001.md) the creation will consist of the following operations as mentioned in its [create](./type-version/0001-0001.md#create) section

-A sucessful create operation will render a value like `did:lac1:1iT4aTtv4iMBEvQMtdXtWwK4R3r55paDyDywrGXGUZ4EdeCgkBb4mh1EAHrzY1KwKBia` where initially the DID Document will look like:
+A successful create operation will render a value like `did:lac1:1iT4aTtv4iMBEvQMtdXtWwK4R3r55paDyDywrGXGUZ4EdeCgkBb4mh1EAHrzY1KwKBia` where initially the DID Document will look like:

 ```sh
 {